Jolanrensen/docProcessorGradlePlugin/README.md

 # KDoc @include Gradle Plugin

 Adds the @include modifier to KDocs to reuse written docs.
-At the moment, only classes, objects and interfaces can function as a Kdoc source to include. `@include` links are package specific, but visibility modifiers and nesting are ignored (since the files are accessed as plain text).
+Anything you can target with `[target]` with KDoc can be included in the current KDoc and will replace the `@include` line with the other content one to one.
+Visibility modifiers are ignored for now.
-JavaDoc and ScalaDoc are also supported but will probably remain experimental.
-Add the extensions to `fileExtensions` in the plugin setup to use them.
+JavaDoc is also supported.
+Add the `"java"` extension to `fileExtensions` in the plugin setup to use it.
+You can even cross include between Java and Kotlin but no conversion whatsoever will be done at the moment.

 For example:
 ```kotlin